 Tirana is a fairly small and compact city, and most of the Tirana tourist attractions can be visited in one day.
 A good way to get your bearings, is by taking a free walking tour in Tirana.
 Our guide Gazi was a great help, not only for pointing out the buildings, but as a general source of information.
 The walking tour starts at 10.00 am each day outside the National History Museum.
 It focuses on the immediate area around Skanderbeg Square, and lasts two hours.
 Remember to leave a tip at the end!
 After taking the tour, and exploring Tirana on foot myself over several days, I have listed below what I consider to be the essential things to see in Tirana.
 As mentioned, you could visit all these places to see in Tirana in 24 hours if you wished, but a day or two longer would be more rewarding.

 Tirana Tourist Attractions

-Skanderbeg Square – This enormous square is the central point of Tirana, from where roads to other parts of the city and country radiate out.
+This enormous square is the central point of Tirana, from where roads to other parts of the city and country radiate out.
 There are a number of points of interest around the square itself, and in the centre, is a large statue of Skanderbeg.
-Skanderbeg is the national Albanian hero, famous for carving people in half with a gigantic sword, and resisting the Ottoman Empire.
+Skanderbeg is the national Albanian hero.
+His claims to fame include carving people in half with a gigantic sword, and resisting the Ottoman Empire.
 (Read a fun history of Skanderbeg here).

 There are, of course, other things to see in Tirana which I have not listed here.
-If you think I have left something important off this list of Tirana Tourist Attractions, then please leave a comment below so other people can consider visiting them!
+Think I have left something important off this list of Tirana Tourist Attractions?
+Have something else to add?
+Please leave a comment below!